 Video of the Day

 While they may not prevent or completely cure the condition, some methods can reduce the size and longevity of the pimples.
-On Medical News Today, Christian Nordqvist suggests washing your arms twice a day with a mild soap and warm water – but avoid scrubbing as this can make the condition worse) is a good way to remove excess oil.
+According to an article published in Medical News Today, washing the arms twice a day with mild soap and warm water, without scrubbing (this can make the condition worse) is a good way to remove excess oil.

-Treatment for Keratosis Pilaris
+Treating Keratosis Pilaris